UXPin/adele/README.md

 </a>

-`npm run template-build {company name}` - this script generates an empty JSON template.
+`npm run template-build {company-name}` - this script generates an empty JSON template.
 Use it whenever you're adding a new system to Adele.

+If the name of the company consists of more than one word use a hyphen.
+For example: `npm run template-build {ge-digital}`

 ### Re-build Data